 - Must be a practicing Catholic in good standing.

-- Must be certified in the Diocese of Austin Safe Environment Program (EIM) within 60 days of employment, and maintain certification throughout the employment period.
+- Must be certified in Diocese of Austin EIM within 60 days of employment, and maintain certification throughout the employment period.

 Director of Discipleship

 Prince of Peace Catholic Church in Ormond Beach, Florida is seeking a full time Director of Discipleship.
 Prince of Peace is a community of 2100 families located approximately 60 miles east of Orlando and just north of Daytona Beach.
 Responsibilities include overseeing all religious education and sacramental formation.
 Must be committed to our Catholic faith as set forth in the Catechism of the Catholic Church, and be a practicing Catholic in good standing.
 Appropriate academic credentials and related work experience desirable.
 Salary is negotiable, full benefits provided.

 Vice President for External Affairs

 The Vice President for External Affairs is a full time employee of Sacred Heart Seminary and School of Theology (SHSST) responsible for the promotion of the institution, recruitment of seminarians/students, and coordination of the admission process of the applicants.
 This position reports directly to the President-Rector, and supervises the Director of Communications, the Assistant to the Director of Communications and Recruitment, and the Administrative Assistant for Admissions.
 Excellent organization, communication and planning skills are required.
 A master degree level in communications or equivalent with experience in Catholic Church ministry, or a master degree level in Theology or equivalent with experience in communications is required.
 Ability to communicate in Spanish is preferable.
 Applicant must be a practicing Roman Catholic in good standing.